harness/developer-hub/release-notes/continuous-integration.md

 - Fixed an issue where time savings due to Harness CI intelligence feature, didn't populate properly when used in the parallel CI stages.
 (CI-13993)

-- Due to Docker rate limiting, `CI_ENABLE_BASE_IMAGE_DOCKER_CONNECTOR` feature flag must be enabled whenever a base image connector is used (CI-13924)
+- Due to Docker rate limiting, `CI_ENABLE_BASE_IMAGE_DOCKER_CONNECTOR` feature flag must be enabled whenever a base image connector is used (CI-13924).
+When enabling this flag, the delegate version must be higher than `24.07.83503`.

 - Bitbucket has an issue in their API; it does not support the slash character ( / ) [https://jira.atlassian.com/browse/BCLOUD-20223](https://jira.atlassian.com/browse/BCLOUD-20223)
 This can be worked around by using query parameters in the Bitbucket api `https://api.bitbucket.org/2.0/repositories/smjth/originalrepo/?at=qq/ww` (CI-13826)